-One of my favorite books in “Roll the Bones” which, according to author Dr. David Schwartz, “explains how the human predilection for a wager shaped human history from the Ice Age to the Information Age.
+One of my favorite books is “Roll the Bones” by Dr. David Schwartz. wIn his book, the author explains that “….the human predilection for a wager shaped human history from the Ice Age to the Information Age.
 People spend nearly one trillion dollars worldwide on gambling a year–wouldn’t you like to learn a little about how we got there?”
-To read my review, click here.
-If I was interested in the history of gambling before I read the book, I was hooked after reading Dr. Dave’s fantastic resource

-Which brings me to my interest in New England and the history of gambling in the northeast.
-According to the California State Library, English settlers differed from their Puritanical neighbors in New England in many ways, but one influenced the early colonies to continue traditional styles of living in a new world , which included gambling, considering as a “harmless diversion, a popular and accepted activity.
+According to the California State Library, English settlers differed from their Puritanical neighbors in New England in many ways, but one influenced the early colonies to continue traditional styles of living in a new world , which included gambling, considering as a “harmless diversion, a popular and accepted activity.”
 Lotteries were used to bail out the Early Colonies when financial backers of the colonies began to see gambling as the solution to diminishing finances needed for the war effort.
 All 13 original colonies established lotteries, usually more than one, to raise revenue.
-Lotteries continue to be a main source of revenue for all six New England states – even Vermont & New Hampshire, states without casinos.
+Lotteries continue to be a main source of revenue for all six New England states.

 The Pequot and Mohegan Tribes were one tribe, but war with colonists, differences with other tribes, and different tribal and colonial alliances caused a split that continues to this day.
 Over 250 years later, a bingo hall in 1985 began the history of gaming in New England.

 The first New England Casino as Foxwoods opens its doors in Mashentucket, CT

 Rhode Island approves VLT gaming machines (classII) at Lincoln Greyhound Park & Newport Jai Alai